Should You Buy a Pontoon Boat or Bowrider

 Not Speedy

-Since these boats are designed mainly for recreational purposes you will find most pontoon boats have a 150 horsepower motor.
+Since these boats are designed mainly for recreational purposes, most pontoon boats have a 150-horsepower motor.

 Less Fuel-Efficient

-It’s not a good idea to take a pontoon into the sea, as these boats are designed for handling calmer waters, like lakes and rivers.
+Taking a pontoon into the sea is not a good idea, as these boats are designed for handling calmer waters, like lakes and rivers.
 Moreover, always be aware of the weather forecast with your pontoon, as it can turn over in rough seas of 5-6+ foot waves and larger.

-Tritoon boats actually can be a smoother ride in rough waters as the toons keep the boat on top of the water unlike a bowrider (v-hull).
-The more boat in the water the more you feel the waves.
+Tritoon boats can be a smoother ride in rough waters, as the toons keep the boat on top of the water, unlike a bowrider (v-hull).
+The more boats in the water, the more you feel the waves.

 Features of Bowriders